+- (a) elect the President, the Vice Presidents and the four other members of the Institute to the Council;

-- (a) approve
+- (b) approve

 - (i) the annual report of the Council;

 - (ii) the audited accounts of the Institute; and

-- (iii) the report of the Minister; and
+- (iii) the report of the auditor.

-- (b) elect the President, the Vice Presidents and the four other members of the Institute to the Council in a year when elections are held.

-(2) The Annual General Meeting of the Institute shall be held in the second quarter of every year at a time and place appointed by the Council but which date shall not be more than fifteen months from the date of the previous Annual General Meeting.
+(2) The Annual General Meeting of the Institute shall be held in the second quarter of every year at a place and day appointed by the Council but which date shall not be more than fifteen months from the date of the previous Annual General Meeting.